What is gastroenterology?

 Experienced care team

 If you are diagnosed with cancer of the digestive system, a gastroenterologist will be an important part of your care team.
-Gastroenterologists work hand in hand with surgical oncologists to come up with a surgical plan and follow-up care best suited to each individual patient.
+Gastroenterologists work hand in hand with surgical oncologists to come up with a surgical plan and follow-up care tailored to each individual patient.

 At Cancer Treatment Centers of America® (CTCA), our gastroenterologists perform minimally invasive procedures to treat cancers of the digestive system and to relieve symptoms associated with your specific digestive cancer.